 It seems like labeling regulations change about as quickly as tap handles at your brewery.
 Regulations for kegs are no exception.

 As you know, kegs are an integral part of any brewery’s process.
-Whether you are shipping coast to coast, or just filling for your tap room, it is important to have your kegs labeled correctly according to TTB standards.
+Whether you are shipping coast to coast, or just filling for your tap room, it is important to have your kegs labeled correctly with adhesive keg collar labels, according to TTB standards.

 You can find the most up to date beer laws and regulations, here at Alcohol and Tobacco Tax and Trade Bureau’s (TTB) website: https://www.ttb.gov/beer/beer-regs.shtml

 TTB is the governing federal agency over all beer labeling.
 However, you should still check your local and state regulatory agencies, as laws may vary by location.

 Since we print labels and shrink sleeves for many breweries across the U.S., we wanted to make it easier for breweries to get to the specific information they need regarding labeling regulations.
 This article is designed to help get you up to speed on keg collar labeling requirements.

 (Disclaimer: we are not legal experts and this article should not be viewed as legal advice, but merely a tool to get to specific parts of the TTB’s regulatory documents).

 Do TTB’s keg labeling requirements apply to my brewery?